Vacuum cleaner reviews: Reliability

 Common problems with cylinder vacuum cleaners

-Through our annual survey, we’ve heard from more than 4,000 of you about minor niggles such as problems with the auto rewind feature and the vac being unusually noisy.
-We've also had feedback that includes serious faults like broken motors, electrical faults and broken controls.
+Through our annual survey, we’ve heard from more than 3,500 of you about niggles such as problems with the auto-rewind feature and the vac being unusually noisy.
+We've also had feedback on serious faults such as broken motors, electrical faults and broken controls.

-94%The score achieved by the most reliable brand of upright vacuum in our survey
+92%The score achieved by the most reliable brand of upright vacuum cleaners in our survey

 Upright vacuum cleaner reliability